BrenPatF/trapit_python_tester/README.md

 ##### Scenario 1: No input
 [&uarr; Unit Test Results](#unit-test-results-1)<br />

-This is the scenario page in text format, with only one scenario.
+This is the page for the single scenario in text format.

 ```
 SCENARIO 1: No input [Category Set: Global] {